sventech/simplecart-js/README.md

 If you would like to use an older version, you can use a different branch or see them in the downloads area

+v3.0.7 changelog

+ - updated browser tests
+ - Only jQuery selectors seem to work completely; mootools and
+ - added region and country match support for tax calculation includes the following new configuration options for the store and customer, respectively:

+	`taxContry: 'US',`
+	`taxRegion: 'North Carolina',`
+	`currentRegion: 'South Carolina',`
+	`currentCountry: 'US',`
+   And the following functions to control the customer's location for tax purposes:

+	`simpleCart.setRegion('Alberta');`
+	`simpleCart.setCountry('CA');`

 v3.0.6 changelog

  - [Google wallet is deprecated](https://support.google.com/wallet/business/answer/6107573?hl=en)

 v3.0.5 changelog

  - moved beforeCheckout event and form sending inside of .checkout() to keep DRY
  - added price, shipping, tax formatting for PayPal checkout
  - added .submit method to ELEMENT